 College Courses

 Many colleges offer medical scribe courses for pre-med students.
-The course itself won’t provide you with a certification, but it will teach you how the job works and give you practice scenarios that will help you prepare for your first position.
+The course won’t provide you with a certification, but it will teach you how the job works and give you practice scenarios to help you prepare for your first position.
 Medical scribe courses are also available online.

 So, if you have a full plate and don’t want to spend more time on campus, look up online options.
 If your college doesn’t offer any medical scribe courses, or if what they offer doesn’t suit your needs, look up online scribing courses.
 Your college isn’t your only option.